canidlogic/yip/pod/YipAdmin.md

     The name must be a string of one to 31 ASCII lowercase letters, digits, and underscores, where the first character is not an underscore.

-    The value must be a string, which can hold any Unicode codepoints, excluding surrogates.
+    The value must either be a string (which can hold any Unicode codepoints, excluding surrogates) or a _template array_.
+A template array is an array reference where each element of the array is a hash reference.
+Each property of those hashes must have a name that is a sequence of one to 31 ASCII lowercase letters, digits, and underscores, where the first character is not an underscore.
+Each value of those properties must either be a string (which can hold any Unicode codepoints, excluding surrogates) or another template array.
+The maximum depth of nested template arrays is 64.

 - **setStatus(numeric, string)**